Starry handfish: Description

+Drawing by Kawahara Keiga, 1823-1829.

 The starry handfish has a body which is a wide, flattened disc.
 The dorsal and anal fin each have 4 soft rays.
 The tail is shorter than the diameter of the disc.
 The space between the eyes is wide than the diameter of the eyes, there is a depression on the snout where the fishing apparatus is stored, the illicial cavity.
 The large mouth is located on the front of the head and is not overhung by the snout.
 The esca is made up of 2 lobes which are not clearly separate, a dorsal flap and a slender, ventral fringe.
 The pectoral fins stick out from the posterior margin of the disc while the pelvic fins are under the disc.
 The overall colour is pinkish to red marked with numerous spots which form irregular crescents over the body.
 The fins are red, sometimes with black margins.
 The upper body is covered in robust, simple spines, the majority of these have 4 roots.
 The spines on the rear margin of the disc and on the tail have 4 or 5 points.
 The skin on the underside is covered in many spines.
 The starry batfish has a maximum published total length of 30 cm.